seemrcola/tiny-compress/README.md

   "tinifyCompress": {
     "key": "", //The key requested from tinypng.com "filePath": "",      //default = 'src'
-    "output2md": false | true  //Whether to output a `result.md` to show the compression result },
+    "output2md": false,  //Whether to output a `tiny.result.md` to show the compression result "cache": false       //Whether to output a `tiny.cache.json` to show the compression result },
 ```